wills106/homeassistant-solax-modbus/docs/compatible-adaptors.md

 ### For Sofar Solar: LAN Stick Logger LSE-3

-Sofar Solar inverters are a big tricky with standard RS485 adapters.
-You may need to try several variants until you find one that is working flawlessly with the Sofar Solar inverter.

-However there is one solution that works flawlessly and provides ModBus TCP out of the box: Replace the LSW-3 Wifi logger that comes with the inverter by the LSE-3 ethernet logger.
+Easy to install: Replace the LSW-3 Wifi logger that comes with the inverter by the LSE-3 ethernet logger.
+However it comes with some caveats.
+See the [Sofar FAQ](./sofar-faq.md) for more information.

 ![Image of LSE-3 Logger](images/adaptor-rs485-sofar-lse3-logger.png)